-In Capacity Scheduler, parent queues, leaf queues, and the root queue can all be stopped.
+In Capacity Scheduler, parent queues and leaf queues can be stopped.
 For an application to be accepted at any leaf queue, all the queues in the hierarchy all the way up to the root queue must be running.
 This means that if a parent queue is stopped, all of the descendant queues in that hierarchy are inactive, even if their own state is RUNNING.